rjdeliveryomaha/courierinvoice/README.md

   + Uses Ticket class to check for tickets that have not been dispatched.

   + Displays single tickets with ability to dispatch.

+  + Can be independently refreshed.

+    - Window event ` rjdci_refreshed_dispatch ` is dispatched when the refresh is completed.

 * Price Calculator